 Name of partner: Victorian Department of Human Services, Sanofi Australia & New Zealand, MSD, AstraZeneca/Bristol-Myers Squibb Diabetes Alliance

 Educational workshops - Face-to-face engagement with expert researchers and clinicians

 Offering tailored workshops, for small to large groups, at the Alfred Medical Research Education Precinct in Melbourne or at off-site locations, Baker IDI can professionally manage an educational event for organisational staff and associates.
-Options to include in a workshop are networking sessions and a tour of the Baker IDI facilities.
+The workshop might also incorporate networking sessions and a tour of the Institute's facilities.